 Main results.
 We evaluated Íntegro against SybilRank using real-world datasets and a large-scale deployment at Tuenti.
 We chose SybilRank because it was shown to outperform known contenders [13], including EigenTrust [15], SybilGuard [16], SybilLimit [17], SybilInfer [18], Mislove's method [19], and GateKeeper [20].
-In addition, as SybilRank relies on a ranking scheme that is similar to ours, albeit on an unweighted graph, evaluating against SybilRank allowed us to show the impact of leveraging victim prediction on ranking quality.
-Our results show that Íntegro consistently outperforms SybilRank in user ranking quality, especially as $E_a$ grows large.
+Moreover, as SybilRank relies on a ranking scheme that is similar to ours, albeit on an unweighted graph, evaluating against SybilRank allowed us to show the impact of leveraging victim prediction on ranking quality.
+Our results show that Integro consistently outperforms SybilRank in user ranking quality, especially as E_a grows large.
 In particular, Íntegro resulted in up to 30% improvement over SybilRank in the ranking's area under ROC curve (AUC), which represents the probability that a random real account is ranked higher than a random fake account.

-In practice, the deployment of Íntegro at Tuenti resulted in up to an order of magnitude higher precision in fake account detection, where ideally fakes should be located at the bottom of the ranked user list.
-In particular, for the bottom 20K lowranking users, Íntegro achieved 95% precision, as compared to 43% by SybilRank and 5% by Tuenti's user-based abuse reporting system.
-More importantly, the precision dramatically decreased when moving up in the ranked list, which means Íntegro consistently placed most of the fakes at the bottom of the list, unlike SybilRank.
-The only requirement with Íntegro is to use a victim classifier that is better than random.
-This can be easily achieved during the cross-validation phase by deploying a victim classifier with an AUC greater than 0.5.
+Moreover, the deployment of Integro at Tuenti resulted in up to an order of magnitude higher fake account detection precision.
+For the bottom 20K low-ranking users, Integro achieved 95% precision, as opposed to 43% by SybilRank or 5% by Tuenti's user-based abuse reporting system.
+More importantly, this percentage dramatically decreased when moving up in the ranked list, which means Íntegro consistently placed most of the fakes at the bottom of the list, unlike SybilRank.
+The only requirement with Integro is to use a victim classifier that is better than random.
+This can be easily enforced during the cross-validation phase by deploying a victim classifier with an AUC greater than 0.5.

-From system scalability standpoint, Íntegro scales to OSNs with many million users and runs on commodity machines.
+From system scalability standpoint, Íntegro scales to OSNs with multi-million users and runs on commodity machines.
 We implemented Íntegro on top of open-source implementations of MapReduce [21] and Pregel [22].
 Using a synthetic benchmark of an OSN consisting of 160M users, Íntegro takes less than 30 minutes to finish its computation on 33 commodity machines.